 Some owners like to take the extra step of researching the primary vendors to make sure there are no red flags.

 Do they have any conflicts of interest with their vendors?

 Relationships should be solely based on good work and the best price.
-Vendors reward management companies for their business, but this should be in the form of discounted rates, which benefit the owner, rather than "referral bonuses" that go to the management firm.
+Vendors reward management companies for their business, but these should be discounted rates, which benefit the owner, rather than "referral bonuses" that go to the management firm.

-What rules do they have in place regarding contractors entering occupies properties?
+What rules do they have in place regarding contractors entering occupied properties?